glichtner/pystackreg/README.rst

 - scaled rotation (translation + rotation + scaling)
 - affine (translation + rotation + scaling + shearing)

-Bilinear transformation is not (yet) made available, althought the source code has been fully ported.
+pyStackReg supports the full functionality of StackReg plus some additional options, e.g., using different reference images and having access to the actual transformation matrices (please see the examples below).

+As in StackReg, bilinear transformation is not supported as bilinear transformation matrices cannot be propagated.
 For technical details, please refer to http://bigwww.epfl.ch/thevenaz/turboreg/.

 Installation